pmean/build-website/text/06/StoppingRules.md

 Not all trials should have explicit rules for stopping early.
 Early stopping may not be all that critical if you are examining a condition that does not cause serious and irreversible morbidity.
-For practical reasons you can\'t stop a short term study early because it will be over before the statistician has a chance to analyze the data.
+For practical reasons you can't stop a short term study early because it will be over before the statistician has a chance to analyze the data.
 Likewise, early stopping is problematic when you are looking at long term outcomes.
-Don\'t stop a study early for efficacy reasons if a careful assessment of side effects might be incomplete and that assessment is a critical component of the research.
+Don't stop a study early for efficacy reasons if a careful assessment of side effects might be incomplete and that assessment is a critical component of the research.